chengzhengqian/VDATN3multi.jl/README.md

 ![plot](./src/example/figures/one_band_n_dmu_from_half.png)

 We could see that because we start calculation from half-filling, the calculation stucks at some local minimum and requires larger chemical potential to push system away from half-filling.
 To address this problem, we could start from some point where the system is already away from half-filling and decrease the chemical potential, and we found this yields the correct gap for N=3.

-The density as a function of chemical potential for U=1.0,2.0,...,9.0 for one-band Hubbard model. ( N=3(reverse) means that we start from a doped regime and decrease the chemical potential, where N=3 means we start from the half-filling and increase the chemical potential)
+The density as a function of chemical potential for U=1.0,2.0,...,9.0 for one-band Hubbard model.
+N=3(reverse) means that the calculation starts from a doped regime and decrease the chemical potential, while N=3 means the calculation starts from half-filling and increase the chemical potential.

 ![plot](./src/example/figures/one_band_n_dmu_from_half_reverse.png)